nidv/StanTrack/README.md

 StanTrack is a web app for keeping up with the celebrities you follow.
 Browse a directory of actors, musicians, and K-pop acts, follow the ones you care about, and see their upcoming events in one dashboard: concerts, movie and TV releases, album drops, and birthdays.

+<sub>StanTrack is hosted on Azure's free tier, which spins the site down after a stretch of inactivity.
+If it's been a while since the last visit, the first load may take a few minutes while the server wakes up.</sub>

 ## What it does

 - **Celebrity directory** — browse and search hundreds of celebrities across film, music, and K-pop, with photos and bios.